-It is recommended to use a ceramic bypass capacitor because the ESR associated with this type of capacitor is near zero, simplifying the equation to
+For best practice, use a ceramic bypass capacitor because the ESR associated with this type of capacitor is near zero, simplifying the equation to

-$$C{IN_MIN} = \frac{I{OUT} \times D \times (1 - D)}{V{PP} \times f{SW}}$$ (7)
+$$C{IN\MIN} = \frac{I{OUT} \times D \times (1 - D)}{V{PP} \times f{SW}}$$ (5)

-In addition, it is recommended to use a ceramic capacitor with a voltage rating that is 1.5 times the input voltage with X5R and X7R dielectrics.
-Using Y5V and Z5U dielectrics is not recommended due to their poor temperature and dc bias characteristics.

-Table 10 shows a list of recommended MLCC capacitors from Murata and Taiyo Yuden.
+In addition, use a ceramic capacitor with a voltage rating that is 1.5 times the input voltage with X5R and X7R dielectrics.
+Using Y5V and Z5U dielectrics is not recommended because of their poor temperature and dc bias characteristics.
+Table 10 shows a list of recommended MLCC capacitors.

-For large step load transients, add more bulk capacitance by, for example, using electrolytic or polymer capacitors.
-Make sure that the ripple current rating of the bulk capacitor exceeds the minimum input ripple current of a particular design.
+For large step load transients, add more bulk capacitance by using electrolytic or polymer capacitors.
+Ensure that the ripple current rating of the bulk capacitor exceeds the minimum input ripple current of a particular design.